Agumjot Singh

 Punjabi folk dance has kept me connected with my culture since I was 10.
 Dancing has always been part of my life, and being able to go out and compete is such a great experience.
 I was once so shy and had no faith in myself, but with years of practice, I have been able to reach a competitive level.
 This provoked confidence in me, which I hold with me today in my everyday life.

-Being a pharmacist means being willing to learn and help the community.
-Keeping yourself always contained while dealing with a variety of people daily is a very much-needed skill.
-But through and through, you will put smiles on people’s faces and help them stay healthy.
-You are given a big responsibility in people’s lives, and some may rely on you to access their medication.
-I chose pharmacy because I want to be able to help people who do not understand what they are taking, why they are taking it, and may not speak English.
-St. John’s University allows me to stay at home with my family, while getting my education, and be in a diverse population.
+2. I chose pharmacy because I want to be able to help people who do not understand what they are taking, why they are taking it, and may not speak English.
+St. John’s University allows me to stay at home with my family, while getting my education and being in a diverse population.
 Being close to home is what I have always wanted, and the resources provided help tremendously.
-Some of my strengths include organization skills, communication skills, staying focused on my tasks, customer service, and time management.
-Using these strengths will allow me to get my job done calmly and collectively even if the workload becomes a lot at the same time.
-I was surprised as to how organized I became because I used to be such a scattered person, but over time I was able to practice and become better.
+Some of my strengths include organizational skills, communication skills, staying focused on my tasks, customer service, and time management.
+Using these strengths will allow me to get my job done calmly and collectively, even if the workload becomes a lot at the same time.
+I was surprised as to how organized I became because I used to be such a scattered person, but over time, I was able to practice and become better.

 SHARE